ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 === "EdgeTX, External Module"

-    1. Press the MDL Key.
+    1. Press the ++"MDL"++ Key.
-        - Older Radios or those with only a Menu key will need to short-press the Menu key to access the Model Menu.
+        - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.
         - Consult your Radio User's Manual on how to get to the Model Menu.
-    2. Press the Page Key until you get to the Model Setup page.
+    2. Press the ++"PAGE"++ Key until you get to the Model Setup page.
+On Colored Screen Radios, this should not be needed.
     3. Scroll down until you reach the External RF settings.
     4. Select the Baudrate setting.
-    5. Press the Enter Key.
+    5. Press the ++enter++ Key.
     6. Use the Scroll wheel to change and select the Baudrate you want to use.
-    7. Press Enter Key once to apply the changes.
+    7. Press ++enter++ Key once to apply the changes.
     8. Reboot the Radio (turn it Off, then turn it On again).

     <figure markdown>